Data & Mapping

 National Fishery Recovery

-SEC handled the data manipulations and data storage for massive federal fisheries recovery (National Oceanic and Atmospheric Administration plans for steelhead and salmon in the Central California Coast) in 2011 and 2012.
+SEC handled the data manipulations and data storage for massive federal fisheries recovery projects (National Oceanic and Atmospheric Administration plans for steelhead and salmon in the Central California Coast) in 2011 and 2012.

 Sediment Pollution Control Planning

 SEC was the first community organization to research and monitor for a state-recognized sediment pollution control plan (the sediment TMDL for the watershed), in 2006.
 Learn more about our sediment research and analysis.

 - Sonoma Ecology Center’s Sonoma Valley Knowledge Base – A comprehensive library of scientific, historical, and even poetic materials about the Sonoma Valley Watershed.
 Explore it!